Hint: It’s not for the money.

 My ability to see the picture honestly changed my entire life for the better.
-It enabled me to move forward while my dishonest story held me captive to the past.
+It enabled me to move forward while my dishonest story had held me captive to the past.

 And the pieces I wrote about that time in my life really resonated with readers.

-Honesty is also not just vomiting how you feel because feelings are rarely a reliable representation of reality.
+Honesty is not just vomiting how you feel because feelings are rarely a reliable representation of reality.
 Your feelings can — and will — betray you.
 You have to work through the feelings, and figure out where they came from and what purpose they serve, before you’ll have access to the truth.

 Honesty doesn’t live on the surface and it usually doesn’t feel good.